xtnded/codextended/README.md

 - Run the standalone, which creates the DLL which you can inject.
 (The steps are basically the same)

+Or you can create a DLL Project
+DLL Project; Compiled with GCC, IDE: Code::Blocks 12.11

 [ Linux ] (Unstable) (Less features than Windows version)

 1. Compile the .so